KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents an instance of the System.Data.Services.DataServiceException class with a specified message that describes the error.

-    throw [System.Data.Services.DataServiceException]::New("Represents an instance of the System.Data.Services.DataServiceException class with a specified message that describes the error.")
+    throw [System.Data.Services.DataServiceException]::New('Represents an instance of the System.Data.Services.DataServiceException class with a specified message that describes the error.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.Services.DataServiceException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.Services.DataServiceException.aspx)